Job outlooks for Computer network technicians

 • There are a small number of unemployed workers with recent experience in this occupation.

-• With telework, companies have invested in their IT infrastructure, and these professionals will be called upon to protect those investments.
+With telework, companies have invested in their IT infrastructure, and these professionals will be called upon to protect those investments.
 Teleworkers also need frequent support and more efficient networks to finish their workload.
-In addition, there is a need to ensure that data exchange is secure with the practice of working off-site.

-Here are some key facts about Computer network technicians in Quebec:
+Here are some key facts about Computer network and web technicians in Quebec:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

 • The distribution of full-time and part-time workers in this occupation is:

-• 72% of computer network technicians work all year, while 28% work only part of the year, compared to 57% and 42% respectively among all occupations.
-Those who worked only part of the year did so for an average of 35 weeks compared to 33 weeks for all occupations.
+• 80% of computer network and web technicians work all year, while 20% work only part of the year, compared to 62% and 38% respectively among all occupations.
+Those who worked only part of the year did so for an average of 47 weeks compared to 43 weeks for all occupations.

-• less than 5% of computer network technicians are self-employed compared to an average of 12% for all occupations.
+• 5% of computer network and web technicians are self-employed compared to an average of 12% for all occupations.

 • The gender distribution of people in this occupation is: